Dave's Travel Pages

 Inside, you can expect to find religious and other artworks dating from the heyday of the Byzantine period.

 The Byzantine Museum in Athens is home to more than 25,000 pieces of Byzantine icons, frescoes, pottery, sculptures, textiles, and manuscripts.
-It is considered to be one of, if not the, most important Byzantine museums in the world.
+It is considered to be one of, if not the, most important Byzantine museums and collections in the world.

 A display inside the Byzantine museum in Athens